-- 'acquirer' means a payment service provider contracting with a payee to accept and process card-based payment transactions, which results in a transfer of funds to the payee; - (2) 'issuer' means a payment service provider providing the payer with a payment instrument to initiate and process the payer's card-based payment transactions; - (3) 'consumer' means a natural person who, in payment service contracts covered by this Regulation, is acting for purposes other than the trade, business or profession of that person; - (4) 'debit card transaction' means a card-based payment transaction, including those with prepaid cards, that is not a credit card transaction - (5) 'credit card transaction' means a card-based payment transaction where the transaction is debited to the payer in line with a prearranged credit facility, with or without interest, at pre agreed dates.
-Moreover, the credit granted may be either settled in full by the end of a specified period (e.g. once a month) or settled in part with the balance taken as a revolving credit. - (6) 'commercial card' means any card-based payment instrument issued to undertakings or public sector entities or self-employed natural persons which is limited in use for business expenses where the payments made with such cards are charged, directly or indirectly, to the account of the undertaking or public sector entity or self-employed natural person; - (7) 'card-based payment transaction' means a service used to complete a payment transaction by means of any card, telecommunication, digital or IT device or software if this results in a debit or credit card transaction.
-Card-based payment transactions exclude transactions based on other kinds of payment services.
+- 'acquirer' means a payment service provider contracting with a payee to accept and process card-based payment transactions, which results in a transfer of funds to the payee; - (2) 'issuer' means a payment service\provider providing the payer with a payment instrument to initiate\and process the payer's card-based payment transactions; - (3) 'consumer' means a natural person who, in payment service contracts covered by this Regulation, is acting for purposes other than the trade, business or profession of that person; - (4) 'debit card transaction' means a card-based payment transaction, including those with prepaid cards, that is not a credit card transaction-for that is charged directly and immediately or without significant delay (i.e. one or two business days) to the payer's payment account or a card-based payment transaction]. - (5) 'credit card transaction' means a card-based payment transaction authorisedthat is not a debit card transaction where the transaction is debited to the payer in line with a prearranged credit facility, with or without interest, at pre agreed dates after the transaction has been initiated;